carpentries/instructor-training/episodes/21-carpentries.md

 > Many Instructors aim to teach within a local community and do not want to travel.
 In that case,
 > you will coordinate with your community to gain access to teaching opportunities through locally organised workshops.
 >
-> If you want to be presented with opportunities to teach outside your community -- locally or far from home, be sure to join our Instructor
+> If you want to be presented with opportunities to teach outside your community -- locally or far from home, be sure to join our [Instructors
-> mailing list during the community exercise below.
+> mailing list][instructors-list].
 This is how we recruit Instructors to teach in centrally-organised workshops around the world.
 >
 > The Carpentries cannot not guarantee
 > that all Instructors who respond to recruitment calls will be selected, and depending on your area these opportunities may be scarce.